totalspectrum/spin2cpp/README.md

 the other hand, is case sensitive; all of those strings would be different variables in C++.

-Normally spin2cpp will change all instances of an identifier to have the same case as the first occurence, unless that conflicts with a built-in C keyword or function; in that case it will change it so that the first letter is upper case and subsequent letters are lower case.
+Normally spin2cpp will convert identifiers to lower case, unless that conflicts with a built-in C keyword or function; in that case it will change it so that the first letter is upper case and subsequent letters are lower case.

 If the --normalize (or -n) flag is given, then spin2cpp normalizes all Spin identifiers (variable and method names) so that